BrianInGermany/briankennethmusic/singalong.md

 Raise Your Glass!
 Raise Your Voice!
 Sing a happy little tune and make some noise;
-There's a time,
-For staying dry,
+There's a time... for staying dry,
 But when we're here,
 We'll raise the glass high!